OpenBankingUK/read-write-vrp-docs-pub/resources-and-data-models/domestic-vrp-consents.md

 If the parameters specified by the TPP in this resource are not valid, or fail any rules, the ASPSP must return a 400 Bad Request.
 In such a situation a resource is not created.

+The ASPSP **must** allow a PSU to have multiple VRP consents for a given account.
+This could include multiple consents with the same PISP.

+The ASPSP **must** reject a consent request that has `Data.ControlParameters.SupplementaryData` that it cannot process.

 ### GET /domestic-vrp-consents/{ConsentId}

 A TPP can retrieve a VRP consent resource that they have created to check its status at any point of time using this API.